KevinBacabac/WarGame/bots/API.md

 world_state
 A dictionary containing the following keys
 {
-    "countries": [An array of country_status dictionaries]
+    "active_weapons": [An array of Active Weapon dictionaries] "countries": [An array of country_status dictionaries]
-    "events": [An array of dictionaries]
+    "events": [An array of Event dictionaries]
     "alive_players": [An array of integers corresponding to country IDs] }